 Getting Rid of the Bedbugs

-- If you live in an apartment building, the units around you should also be examined and treated if necessary.
+- If you live in an apartment building, nearby units should also be examined and treated if necessary.

-- Keep your child's fingernails cut short to stop him from scratching open the skin.
-Placing socks over the child's hands may help to keep him from scratching (Picture 2).
+- Keep fingernails cut short to stop scratching open the skin.
+The sores could become infected.
+Placing socks on the hands may help to prevent scratching (Picture 2).